apt-helion/blog/articles/htb_hawk.md

 This is probably what I'm going to keep doing for HTB from now on, I have another three boxes that I'll publish when they are retired.
 But worry not, I promise after those boxes, I'll have much higher quality notes that won't be a confusing and poorly written mess.

-I'm also not doing those old thumbnails of the box pictures anymore because those are way to hard to draw on a touchpad.
+I'm also not doing those old thumbnails of the box identicons anymore because those are way to hard to draw on a touchpad.

 - - - -